Silvina M. Gatica, PhD, Howard University

 We have also found that compressing the cell in only 10% significantly increased the selectivity.
 On the other, hand expanding the cell by 20% reduced it.

 We conclude that a precise portrayal of the charge distribution of the MOFs is irrelevant in studies of adsorption of gases composed of molecules with zero dipolar or quadrupolar moments.
 In those cases, the force fields can accurately be described by Lennard Jones (LJ) interactions.
 Moreover, the results of this work suggest that even in the case of CO2, the charge distribution is relevant only in the case where dipolar elements compose the MOF.

 The model proposed in this work can be used to check existing or hypothetical substrates in order to determine which characteristics are essential for CO2selectivity.

-This research has a very important impact on the career of the PI and students participating.
-Receiving this funding significantly serve the PI to realize her career goals, by for example: 1) improving the GCMC code to be suited for simulation of linear molecules, enabling future studies related to the interaction of carbon dioxide with materials with potential use for gas separation; 2) closely supervising the progress of three PhD students, one of whom is expected to defend his thesis by the end of 2012; 3) designing and offering a new course on “Molecular Simulations” in the department of Physics at Howard University; 4) advancing in a larger project of the PI: the investigation of adsorption of CO2 in materials, aiming to help reduced the impact of carbon excesive dioxide on the planet.
+This research has been beneficial for the career of the PI and students participating.
+Receiving this funding helped the PI pursuing her career goals.
+For example, improving the codes to simulate linear molecules, enabling studies of CO2; closely supervising the progress of three PhD students, one of whom is expected to defend his thesis by the end of 2013; designing and offering a new course on “Molecular Simulations” in the department of Physics at Howard University; advancing in the investigation of adsorption of CO2in materials, aiming to help reduce the damaging impact of carbon dioxide on the planet.